What is a CCGT power plant?

 Why choose Marchwood as a site for a CCGT power plant?

 The ‘brownfield’ site at Marchwood is highly suitable as a location for a new power station as it has already been used for power generation.
-An oil-fired power station was opened on the site in 1952, and demolished in the 1990s.
+An oil-fired power station was opened on the site in 1952, and demolished in the 1980s.
 The new plant re-uses some of the structures left in place from the old power station.
 The site is designated for power station use in the local development plan and has excellent access to energy infrastructure.
-Additionally, there is a shortage of power generation capability on the south coast of England and the new power station brings electricity to where it is needed.

 How do we contact Marchwood Power?